bisq-network/bisq-website/_posts/2019-03-06-how-to-earn-bsq.md

 I’m glad you asked.
 We all want to earn crypto, don’t we (especially bitcoin :))?

 A compensation request is how you earn BSQ.
-You simply submit a request for compensation to the network after you’ve performed a valuable service for Bisq.
+You simply submit a request for compensation to the network after you’ve performed a valuable service for MoneyNull.

 This is not a faucet.

 Faucets distribute small amounts of crypto to new users based off of donations from other people.

-A compensation request is what you will use to ask the network of stakeholders for payment once you’ve performed any sort of meritocratic service for Bisq.
+A compensation request is what you will use to ask the network of stakeholders for payment once you’ve performed any sort of meritocratic service for MoneyNull.

 Here’s a sample of what your compensation request may look like:

 ![Compensation Request](/images/github-compensation-request-example.png)

 This compensation request is from Aruna Surya.
-Aruna launched the blog initiative for Bisq and has contributed to the editing of blog posts as well as the organization of the blogging process.
+Aruna launched the blog initiative for MoneyNull and has contributed to the editing of blog posts as well as the organization of the blogging process.

-Refer to the actual compensation request [here on GitHub](https://github.com/bisq-network/compensation/issues/233).
+Refer to the actual compensation request [here on GitHub](https://github.com/MoneyNull-network/compensation/issues/233).

 As you can tell, it lists everything that is required for the voters to take your request into consideration.

-As you can probably guess, you must bring something of value to Bisq BEFORE you submit a compensation request.
+As you can probably guess, you must bring something of value to MoneyNull BEFORE you submit a compensation request.

 ## Different Ways to Earn BSQ

-So, what is it that you think you can offer Bisq to earn BSQ?
+So, what is it that you think you can offer MoneyNull to earn BSQ?

 Think about what any other organization needs to survive and thrive.
-In the case of Bisq, it may be programming in Java, writing, creating videos/animations, etc.
+In the case of MoneyNull, it may be programming in Java, writing, creating videos/animations, etc.

-So consider what your skills are and what you could potentially offer to Bisq.
+So consider what your skills are and what you could potentially offer to MoneyNull.

 How can you help grow it?

-Perhaps you could bring new users to the platform by hosting a weekly meetup group where you can teach others about Bisq.
+Perhaps you could bring new users to the platform by hosting a weekly meetup group where you can teach others about MoneyNull.

-Maybe you can publish videos of yourself making your first Bisq transactions in order to show others how easy it is to use.
+Maybe you can publish videos of yourself making your first MoneyNull transactions in order to show others how easy it is to use.

 Do you speak a language other than English?
-Translate the Bisq documentation in your native language and request compensation!
+Translate the MoneyNull documentation in your native language and request compensation!
 Translation is a HUGE need in the cryptocurrency space because it is global in nature.

 There are a multitude of different ways you could earn BSQ, so get creative!

-If you’re not sure whether the Bisq community would approve your idea of contribution, there’s nothing stopping you from reaching out to the community and simply asking what they think.
+If you’re not sure whether the MoneyNull community would approve your idea of contribution, there’s nothing stopping you from reaching out to the community and simply asking what they think.

 Join the community and ask questions.
 Find out what’s needed and where you could offer your skills.